magiccoder815/crawling-web-ic2s2/README.md

 ## Workshop goals

-* Understand how web-crawling and -scraping are useful for digital data collection
+* Understanding the building blocks for digital data collection via web-crawling and -scraping
-* Build intuitions around the uses and limits of:
+* Intuitions around the uses and limits of:
   - APIs (Application Programming Interfaces)
   - Exploiting website structure (HTML/CSS)
-  - Scalable crawling
+  - Web-crawling for research at scale
-* Be familiar with common problems in web-crawling and their fixes, like:
+* Knowledge of common problems in web-crawling and their fixes, like:
   - Nested websites --> vertical crawling (link extraction)
-  - Getting blocked --> polite pauses
+  - Getting blocked --> polite pauses between server requests
-* Gain practice with:
+* Hands-on skill with:
   - Collecting domains to scrape
-  - Scalable and non-scalable website scraping
+  - Non-scalable website scraping with _Requests_
-  - Parsing website text (with BeautifulSoup)
+  - Parsing website text with _BeautifulSoup_
-  - wget, Requests, and Scrapy
+  - Crawling at scale with _Scrapy_

 ## Prerequisites